 Being Switzerland’s third largest town, Basel offers something for everyone.
 It has over 40 museums, uncountable art-galleries, world-class architecture, quirky bars, polished restaurants, it’s own trademarked beer, a lively riverside, traffic-free streets, Switzerland’s best town hall… well, I can go on.
 But honestly speaking I loved Basel not for the attractions it offered, but because of its old town European charm.
 Its many medieval winding streets that ooze both history and culture, offer a treat for the eyes.
 There couldn’t be a better place to conclude my 2 month long solo backpacking trip across Europe.

-Before I arrived in Basel, I’d no idea that this part of Switzerland is straddling the borders of three countries, with little to indicate when you are moving between France, Germany or Switzerland – something that makes it easier for tourists to visit three countries, even if they didn’t want to (as was the case with me).
-During my 3 days in the city, I ended up in Germany twice, and in France, a few more times than I actually even wanted.
+Before I arrived in Basel, I’d no idea that this part of Switzerland is straddling the borders of three countries, with little to indicate when you are moving between France, Germany or Switzerland — something that makes it easier for tourists to visit three countries, even if they didn’t want to (as was the case with me).
+During my 3 days in the city, I ended up in Germany twice, and in France, a few more times than I can actually remember.

 [Also Read: My First Impression Of Basel]

 Thanks to its compact size, the ideal way to discover Basel is by foot.
 On every corner, you’ll find buildings dating back their foundation to 15th or 16th century, with a mix of modern buildings designed by world-renowned architects.
 The old town of Basel is an atmospheric web of cobbled streets and old buildings with red sandstone architecture and coloured roof tiles.

 The five walking tours around Basel’s historic centre, each marked with blue symbols, on a free brochure provided by Basel Tourism, is a good way to explore the city and get under its skin.
 Just visit the Tourist Information Center in the city center, grab their free brochure called “A journey back into history”, and explore your favorite trail.